- SUSTAINABLE INFRASTRUCTURE

 Germany and Thailand can look back on almost 60 years of cooperation for sustainable development.
-Currently 87 national and 22 international employees and 2 integrated specialists are working in the country (as of 31.12.2017).
+Currently 118 national and 26 international employees and three integrated specialists are working in the country (as of 31.12.2018).
 GIZ’s Academy for International Cooperation (AIZ) has established a training facility in Bangkok.

 Thailand has completed the transition from a developing to an emerging market economy and is achieving rapid growth.
 However, this has led to above-average emission levels, which in turn is generating strong demand for renewable energies and energy efficiency technologies.
 Like many South-East Asian countries, Thailand is struggling to manage the impacts of climate change, such as frequent floods and droughts.
 The transport system also falls far short of the standards required for a sustainable economy.